FlorisP/Reproducibility-Project-Towards-Single-Camera-Human-3D-Kinematics/README.md

 Data augmentation can also allow the training dataset to effectively increase in size.
 When applied to images, a mirrored image of a cat is still a cat.
 Applying mirroring to videos of people, however, changes things when the model is created of the person in the video.
 A mirrored video of someone moving their left arm will show someone moving their right arm.
 Augmenting the test set and thereby creating 'new' testing data will exploit several aspects of the algorithm.

 Testing the algorithm will give insights into its generalisability.
-The study *Do ImageNet Classifiers Generalize to ImageNet?* by Recht B. et al. has shown that presenting different ImageNet classifiers with new but comparable testing data, decreases the accuracy, indicating that the test set has been used too much to develop the algorithm.
+The study *Do ImageNet Classifiers Generalize to ImageNet?* by Recht B. et al. has shown that presenting different ImageNet classifiers with new but comparable testing data, decreases the accuracy, indicating that the test set has been relied upon too much in the training of the algorithm.

 This study will aim to do something similar, but with videos.
 By presenting augmented versions of the original test set, the algorithm's generalisability will be explored.